 A 'tolerance model' explores the statistical inaccuracies between a payload's position in a real and modelled machine, by analysing all possible differences between the length of parts, position of joints, and surface cam-profiles.
 It explains the reason that when you assemble two or more machines, that you believe to be identical, are, in-fact, different.
 They can also have significant performance differences.

 Dynamic modeling explores the motion and force interactions between the machine elements in the mechanical system.

 MechDesigner uses the exact motion of a Power Source to calculate the Torque required to move the kinematic-chain.
-However, its real motion will not be the same.
-For example, even when the Power Source should rotate at constant velocity, it is often the case that when a mechanism is accelerating an inertia, the Power Source [motor] will tend to reduce its speed.
-At another angular position of the same mechanism, when parts are decelerating, the load may tend to drive the Power Source [motor] and thus increase its speed.
-Thus, the motor's speed is not constant, even if we give it a constant speed.
+However, the real motion of a real Power-Source will not be exactly as expected.
+For example, even when the Power Source should rotate at constant velocity, it is often the case that when a mechanism is accelerating an inertia, the Power Source (motor) will tend to reduce its speed.
+At another angular position of the same mechanism, when parts are decelerating, the load may tend to drive the Power Source (motor) and thus increase its speed.
+Thus, the motor's speed is not constant, even if we give define it as constant speed.
 For this reason, the 'Power-Source' we use in MechDesigner is sometimes called a 'Fictitious Power Source'.